Dzyaloshinskii-Moriya Interaction and Spiral Order in Spin-orbit Coupled Optical Lattices: Results

 Eq.~\ref{totalmodel} hosts a variety of magnetic and spin spiral phases, which are generally characterized by the magnetic and spiral order parameters \cite{Mostovoy, Nagaosa}

-However, these two order parameters do not fully characterize the phase diagrams because in some cases there are still local magnetic or spiral orders although both $M$ and $|P|$ are vanishingly small.
+where $N_{s}$ is the number of sites.
+However, these two order parameters do not fully characterize the phase diagrams because in some cases there are still local magnetic or spiral orders although both $M$ and $P=|\mathbf{P}|$ are vanishingly small.
 In these cases, we also take into account the spin structure factor:

-which shows peaks at different position in momentum space for different phases.
+$S(\mathbf{k})$ shows peaks at different positions in momentum space for different phases.
 For instance, the peak of the spin structure factor is at $\mathbf{k} =(0,0)$ for ferromagnetic phases, $\mathbf{k}=(\pi ,\pi )$ for antiferromagnetic phases, and $(\pi ,0)$ (or $(0,\pi )$) for the flux spiral phase ($P=0$ but with nontrivial local spin structure).
-General spiral orders correspond to other $k$.
+General spiral orders correspond to other $\mathbf{k}$.
 We obtain the phase diagrams by analyzing both the order parameters and spin structure factors.
 We have not checked for long range order in the spin structure factor.
-We expect quasi-long range order to accompany magnetized phases at low $h$, e.g., a ferromagnetic phase for $\xi\ll 1$.
+We expect quasi-long range order to accompany magnetized phases at low $h$, e.g., a ferromagnetic phase for $\xi \ll 1$.

-{Fig. \ref{fig-phasediag} shows the phase diagrams of an $8\times 8$ lattice for both fermions and bosons.
-The results are obtained after $10^{6}$ thermalization steps followed by $10^{6}$ sampling steps in each MC run at low temperature ($T=0.05J_{0}$).
-We have checked that for lower temperatures the phase diagrams do not change quantitatively.
-We also verify that similar phase diagrams can be obtained for larger system sizes, however, the spiral orders in larger optical lattice become more complicated, and the boundary between different quantum phases is shifted.}